 - 1. Set the camera to Stills mode. - 2.
-Go to Menu > Settings > Recording > Mode. - Select Multi-Shot from the Mode drop-down menu. - Use the Limit Recording to fields to set the recording to end at a predefined frame limit (optional). - Close the menu. - 6.
-For more information on using the different sub-modes, go to: - "Basic Multi-Shot Mode" on the previous page - "Advanced Multi-Shot Mode" above
+Go to Menu > Settings > Recording > Mode. - Select Multi-Shot from the Mode drop-down menu.

+- 4. Use the Limit Recording to fields to set the recording to end at a predefined frame limit (optional). - 5.
+Close the menu. - 6.
+For more information on using the different sub-modes, go to: - "Basic Multi-Shot Mode" on the previous page - "Advanced Multi-Shot Mode" on the previous page